ikmb/EASI_FullLength16S_pipeline/docs/installation.md

 # Installation

+This pipeline depends on [Nextflow](https://www.nextflow.io/) (Version >= 20.07.0) and [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html#overview).
+Make sure both are installed and executable.
+With the first execution of this pipeline, Nextflow will download all necessary things, by default the pipeline is stored at `~/.nextflow/assets/ikmb/`.
+Make sure a config file for your compute system is present.

 ## At the IKMB

 If you are at the IKMB, you will not have to do anything to make this run, it is all pre-configured for our compute system(s).
+Just load the modules singularity and nextflow.

 ## Site-specific config file